DrPeteAWag/Game_Theory/docs/section5.md

 permalink: /posts/:title
 ---

+# Overview

 We begin this section with a review of basic concepts of probability and statistics.
-We will need this to formalise the notion of information and uncertainty, and explain how players form and update their beliefs about uncertain states of the world.
+In the second part of this section, we use these concepts to extend strategic games as discussed in Section 1 by allowing players to be have different information about their preferences or other aspects of the game, and we explain how to modify the notion of Nash equilibrium to this class of games.

 <br>

-# 1. Statistics Review
+### Preliminaries: Statistics Review

 <br>